 What causes stretch marks

 Stretch marks, or striae distensae, occur typically during pregnancy, puberty, obesity or certain medical conditions e.g. Cushing syndrome.
 Other triggers include endocrine imbalance (a type of hormone), extended periods of mechanical stretch or any structural changes to the skin can lead to stretch marks.
-Chronic use of oral or topical corticosteroids can also contribute to the development of stretch marks.
+Chronic use of oral or topical corticosteroids can also contribute to the development of marks.

 Stretch marks are formed via three main mechanisms: